EndPointCorp/end-point-blog/2015/11/09/broken-wikis-due-to-php-and-mediawiki.html.md

 importDump.php.
 So it
 was simply a matter of getting the wiki up and running enough to run dumpBackup.php.

-My first thought was to simply bring the wiki up as it was—all the files were in place, after all, and specifically designed to read the old version of the schema.
+My first thought was to simply bring the wiki up as it was—​all the files were in place, after all, and specifically designed to read the old version of the schema.
 (Because the database scheme changes over time, newer MediaWikis cannot run against older database dumps.)
 So I unpacked the MediaWiki directory, and prepared to